 • Backup team lead for 737-9 MAX test aircraft

 Much of my success as an engineer depended on effective communication.
 Keeping the right people informed was crucial for completing projects and avoiding conflicts.
 It was important to tailor the complexity of my explanations to the audience; for example, my manager didn’t need to know how to wire a pressure sensor, but my mechanic did.
-I also became adept at explaining the reasoning behind my decisions, as this was a frequent part of my work.
+I also became comfortable explaining the reasoning behind my decisions, as this was a frequent part of my work.
 Being able to articulate my thoughts, keep people updated, and communicate at the appropriate level remains a valuable skill in the design world.

 My professional experiences have honed my business acumen and deepened my understanding of contributing to larger goals.
 I recognize that success isn’t about individual achievements but about supporting the broader objectives of the team and organization.
 This perspective ensures that I remain focused on what’s best for overall goals rather than making self-centered decisions.
 This has proven to be continually important.
 Additionally, having ‘lived life,’ I am able to approach situations with the maturity and calmness that comes with life experience.